OpenTelemetry Integration

 2. Artifact Record Event:

 Success!
-Qtap is sending HTTP transaction logs to OpenTelemetry.
-Use event.summary.connection_id to correlate connection metadata with HTTP transactions.
+Qtap is sending events and artifacts to OpenTelemetry.
+Use connection.id to correlate connection metadata, HTTP transaction summaries, and full request/response content.

 Understanding the Data